So why does Canada need obesity guidelines?

 The Guidelines were developed to support family doctors and their health care teams in providing excellent, evidence-informed, and patient-centred care for people living with overweight or obesity.
 We included key messages for people living with excess weight, such that people living with this chronic disease can learn about obesity and use these guidelines as an advocacy tool to approach their health care providers for help.
 The guidelines are also intended as a tool for all health care providers, policy makers, insurance providers, and educators to improve care, and access to important treatment options.

 ASK permission.
 ‘Would it be alright if we discussed your weight?”
 Asking permission shows compassion and empathy, and builds trust between the person struggling with weight and their health care provider.

 ASSESS your patient’s story.
 What are the goals that matter to your patient?
 What are the root causes contributing to their weight struggle?
 Take the focus off of the numbers on the scale, and focus on improving health and well-being.

 Medical nutrition therapy: personalized counseling by a dietitian with a focus on healthy food choices and evidence-based nutrition therapy.

 Physical activity: 30-60 mins of moderate to vigorous activity most days.

-And add to that any/all of the Three Pillars Of Obesity Management:
+An improved ability to adhere to these healthier lifestyles are supported by any/all of the Three Pillars Of Obesity Management:

 - Psychological support (cognitive behavioral therapy, managing sleep/time/stress, psychotherapy); and/or